FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/column_naming_convention.md

 ## Description

-Naming Convention for columns appearing in billing data.
+Naming convention for columns appearing in billing data.

 ## Requirements

-* Column IDs MUST use Pascal case
+* Column IDs MUST use [Pascal case](https://techterms.com/definition/pascalcase).
-* Column IDs MUST NOT use abbreviations
+* Column IDs MUST NOT use abbreviations.
-* Column IDs SHOULD NOT use acronyms
+* Column IDs SHOULD NOT use acronyms.
-* Column IDs MUST be alphanumeric with no special characters
+* Column IDs MUST be alphanumeric with no special characters.

 ## Exceptions